env.dev

-The May 2026 coding-model lineup is the first one where the question is no longer which model can write code but which model can run inside an agent for hours without veering off.
-Anthropic ships a three-tier Claude 4 family — Opus 4.7 with a 1M-token context tier, Sonnet 4.6 as the daily driver, Haiku 4.5 for cheap parallel agents.
-OpenAI's GPT-5 (released August 7, 2025) sits between Sonnet and Opus on cost and is the first OpenAI model to clear 70% on SWE-bench Verified.
+The July 2026 coding-model lineup is the first one where the question is no longer which model can write code but which model can run inside an agent for hours without veering off.
+Anthropic's ladder now tops out above Opus: Claude Fable 5, the Mythos-class model at $10 / $50 per million tokens, leads the hardest long-horizon agentic work, with Opus 4.7, Sonnet 4.6, and Haiku 4.5 below it.
+OpenAI's current line is GPT-5.6 (July 9, 2026) — its first named tiers, Sol ($5 / $30), Terra ($2.50 / $15), and Luna ($1 / $6), with OpenAI-published agent benchmarks that leapfrog Fable 5 on several suites.
 Google's Gemini 2.5 Pro keeps the price-per-million advantage and the 1M context window but is still behind on the agentic-coding benchmarks that decide whether a model can run a Cursor agent or Claude Code session unattended.

 This page is the comparison we use internally when picking a default model for a tool.
 All prices and context sizes link to the vendor's own pricing page; verify before you write a contract.
 Benchmarks are the published-by-vendor numbers with the harness named — read them as marketing-with-receipts, not gospel.